ye-olde-jack/NFG/content/3. Session Notes/Session 1, November 15th, 2024 - All Roads Lead to Drakkenheim.md

 # Bullets
 - Matt and Nick spent their tokens.
-2/5 progress for Sean tokens. >:)
+2/5 progress for DM tokens. >:)
 - Campaign start: 11/15/14, end date 11/29/14.
 - Party all came together to help Ms. Erin Marlowe to help take her supplies from Altberg to [[Emberwood Village]] for the Feast of the Faithful.
 - Found an ancient battlefield a few days along the way.